 If you were injured in a motorcycle accident caused by someone else’s careless or reckless behavior, you can seek compensation by filing a third-party claim against the at-fault party’s insurance policy or you can file a motorcycle accident injury lawsuit.
 A motorcycle accident injury lawsuit is a legal claim filed in civil court that seeks to establish who was liable for the accident and show the court the expenses and emotional impacts that you suffered due to your injuries.

 Plaintiffs generally must file motorcycle accident injury lawsuits within six years from the date of the accident—but they should never wait that long to call us.
-Evidence and witness testimony is easier to collect and more reliable when it’s fresh, so call us now.
+Evidence and witness testimony is easier to collect and more reliable when it’s fresh, so call us at 218-217-0698 now or contact us using our form.

 What is the average settlement in a Duluth motorcycle accident case?